ASH Ambassador Program

 - If the ASH Ambassador engages in misconduct or is dismissed from his/her institution

-Questions or requests for additional information regarding the ASH Ambassador Program can be directed to ASH Awards at email@example.com.
+For questions or requests for additional information regarding the ASH Ambassador Program, please contact the ASH Awards Department at firstname.lastname@example.org.